klemola/matiasklemola.com/content/articles/typescript-union-types.md

 {% include_code typescript-union-types/AppState.ts lang:typescript  lines:8-23 %}

-Some of the types include data, just like in `RemoteData`.
-It's quite handy - a reference to `Ready` will always contain user data and translations for the lifecycle of the whole application.
+Some of the types include data, like in `RemoteData`.
+It's quite handy - a reference to `Ready` will always contain user data and translations.
+You can share that reference application-wide.

 Time to improve on the previous example.